Clash of Champions (2019): Canceled and rescheduled match

 In August 2019, the King of the Ring tournament was revived—the first time since the 2015 tournament—with the finals originally scheduled for Clash of Champions.
-However, the finals were rescheduled for the September 16 episode of Raw, where Raw's Baron Corbin defeated SmackDown's Chad Gable to become the King of the Ring, thus changing his ring name to King Corbin.
+However, on September 11, the finals were rescheduled for the September 16 episode of Raw, where Raw's Baron Corbin defeated SmackDown's Chad Gable to become the King of the Ring, thus changing his ring name to King Corbin.

 Event

 Pre-show

 Two matches were contested on the Clash of Champions Kickoff pre-show.
 In the first match, Drew Gulak defended the Cruiserweight Championship against Humberto Carrillo and Lince Dorado in a triple threat match.
-In the end, Carrillo performed an Aztec press on Dorado; however, Gulak threw Carrillo into the ring post and pinned Dorado to retain the title.
+In the end, Carrillo performed an Aztec press on Dorado, however, Gulak threw Carrillo into the ring post and pinned Dorado to retain the title.

 In the second pre-show match, The O.C's AJ Styles defended the United States Championship against Cedric Alexander.
 At the start of the match, Alexander performed a Michinoku Driver on Styles for a nearfall.
 After Alexander managed another nearfall, the momentum shifted when Styles intercepted Alexander's springboard attempt.
 Styles then suplexed Alexander on the ring apron and followed up with a Styles Clash outside the ring.
 In the end, Styles performed a Phenomenal Forearm and a second Styles Clash on Alexander to retain the title.
 Following the match, Styles and his fellow O.C. members, Luke Gallows and Karl Anderson, attacked Alexander.